craigaps/RelyingPartyKit/README.md

     controller.delegate = self
     controller.presentationContextProvider = self

 // This will display the Passkey sheet for the user to continue with the registration.
-The outcome of the registration request is provided on the `ASAuthorizationControllerDelegate`. controller.performRequests()
+The outcome of the registration request is provided on the ASAuthorizationControllerDelegate. controller.performRequests()